Best Of17 min read

 Capsule Crm

 Capsule CRM doesn't try to do everything.
-That's its whole brand, honestly, and I respect that approach more than I probably should in a world where every SaaS tool is trying to become an all-in-one platform.
+That's its whole brand, and I respect that more than I probably should in a world where every SaaS tool wants to be an all-in-one platform.
 It's clean, fast, and focused on the core CRM loop: contacts, pipelines, tasks, and activity tracking.
-If you've tried other CRMs and felt overwhelmed, Capsule is probably the one that'll actually stick.
+If you've tried other CRMs and felt overwhelmed, Capsule is probably the one that'll stick.

-It's particularly popular with small professional services firms — lawyers, accountants, consultants — who need a reliable relationship tracker without the complexity of enterprise-grade software they'll use 15% of.
+It's particularly popular with small professional services firms — lawyers, accountants, consultants — who need a reliable relationship tracker without enterprise-grade complexity they'll use 15% of.

 Key Features: